Paymo Logo

 3. Project execution and monitoring phase

-This is the main and most important stage of your entire project management life cycle.
+This is your project management life cycle’s primary and most crucial stage.
 It is the actual start of the project.
-This step is a result of the planning stage because it’s dependent on what you have chosen to do during that part of the project’s development.
+This step results from the planning stage because it depends on what you have chosen to do during that part of the project’s development.

 Some of the aspects that you should review during the execution and monitoring stage are: